LucasMailly/CyberDefendersRadar/README.md

 # CyberDefenders Radar

-This is a Python tool that scrapes challenge data from the Cyber Defenders website and sorts them by the remaining score.
+This is a Python tool that scrapes challenge data from the Cyber Defenders website and sorts them by the remaining score/remaining questions ratio.
 It provides a command-line interface to fetch and display challenge information in a tabular format.

 ## Prerequisites